Generalized Permutation Framework for Testing Model Variable Significance: Review of related work

 \subsection{Model explainers}

 In the case of complex models that allow convoluted interactions between variables, such as XGBoost \citep{chen2016xgboost} and Deep Neural Networks \citep{goodfellow2016deep}, there has been extensive research into frameworks that explain the model predictions.
-Model explainers, such as LIME \citep{ribeiro2016should} and SHAP \citep{lundberg2017unified}, show the impact of each observation $\{ x_{m j} \}_{j=1}^{P}$ in making prediction $\hat{y}_{m}$.
-They can also measure the overall impact of each variable $\mathbf{x}_{\cdot, j}$ by combining the impact of each observation $\{x_{i j}\}_{i=1}^{N}$ However, they do not provide a confidence interval on the impact of each variable in the model.
-In some ways, SHAP is not far from constructing confidence intervals for each variable, since in SHAP, the impact of each variable is measured by computing the difference in model accuracy, between all combinatorial subsets with the variable present versus removed.
-Therefore SHAP measures the impact of a variable through its interactions with all the other variables.
-However, SHAP does not consider the innate randomness or error in a variable, and how that randomness might affect the variable's impact on model accuracy.
+Model explainers such as LIME \citep{ribeiro2016should} and SHAP \citep{lundberg2017unified} show the impact each observation $\{ x_{m j} \}_{j=1}^{P}$, where $P$ is the number of variables, in making prediction $\hat{y}_{m}$.
+They can also measure the overall impact of each variable $\mathbf{x}_{\cdot, j}$ by combining the impact of each observation $\{x_{i j}\}_{i=1}^{N}$. \citet{kumar2020problems} showed that mathematical problems arise when SHAP is used for feature importance in tree models.
+Furthermore, SHAP does not provide a confidence interval on the impact of each variable in the model.